splinesoft/SSDynamicText/README.md

 What's not so neat, though, is that `+[UIFont preferredFontForTextStyle:]` only works with the system font, Helvetica Neue.
 What if you have custom fonts and want to respect the user's text size preference?

-Enter SSDynamicText, a collection of simple `UILabel`, `UITextField`, and `UITextView` subclasses inspired by [this](http://stackoverflow.com/questions/18758227/ios7-can-we-use-other-than-helvetica-neue-fonts-with-dynamic-type/19024944#19024944) SO answer.
+SSDynamicText is a collection of simple `UILabel`, `UITextField`, and `UITextView` subclasses inspired by [this](http://stackoverflow.com/questions/18758227/ios7-can-we-use-other-than-helvetica-neue-fonts-with-dynamic-type/19024944#19024944) SO answer.

 ## Install